MikeTat1988/MikeRep/matala/README.md

 For each run of benchmark file there will be two results inseted - Parallel Compress and Regular Compress times in milliseconds , as follows :

-Wall time:        time elapsed in the real world ( with no multithreading is wequal to CPU time) CPU run time:     time elapsed on CPU cores ( on multithreading is the sum of all threads times) User mode time:   time elapsed in user mode
+a.
+Wall time:        time elapsed in the real world ( with no multithreading is wequal to CPU time)
+b.
+CPU run time:     time elapsed on CPU cores ( on multithreading is the sum of all threads times)
+c.
+User mode time:   time elapsed in user mode
+d.
 Kernel mode time: time elapsed in kernel mode ( in our cas - paging of the data )

+example from log :
+* [16:09:32.649] INFO [test/benchmark.cpp:264] Regular Compress:
+* [16:09:32.649] INFO [test/benchmark.cpp:265] Wall time:        683.760819 ms
+* [16:09:32.649] INFO [test/benchmark.cpp:266] CPU run time:     682.302000 ms
+* [16:09:32.649] INFO [test/benchmark.cpp:267] User mode time:   660.000000 ms
+* [16:09:32.649] INFO [test/benchmark.cpp:268] Kernel mode time: 30.000000 ms